To enable the analysis of anything, by anyone, anywhere

 In 2015, we chose to launch a device to the market that was accessible to any scientist.
 A MinION starter pack cost $1,000, could be shipped or used anywhere and was easy to use.
 A thriving community of scientists grew around the device, and these pioneering researchers continue to break boundaries, whether by sequencing in the Antarctic or characterising drug resistant tuberculosis in Madagascar.

-In 2021, as well as providing tools for analysis in any location, we also provide powerful devices that can provide rich, deep analyses of very large datasets – for example for population-scale human genomes.
-The technology range is built on the same platform and is key to our goal of addressing all needs for biological insights.
+Today, as well as providing tools for analysis in any location, we also provide powerful devices that can provide rich, deep analyses of very large datasets – for example for population-scale human genomes.
+The devices available are built on the same platform and is key to our goal of addressing all needs for biological insights.

 Image courtesy of Dr. Sarah Stewart Johnson,